-The control will hold in memory the last 10 lockouts.
+The control will hold in memory the last 10 lockouts as well as the last 10 blockings.
 The date and time of the occurrence will be recorded as well.
-Only the 10 most current occurrences will be held in memory.
+Only the 10 most current occurrences of each will be held in memory.